Linear quantum systems: poles, zeros, invertibility and sensitivity: Invariant zeros and strong left invertibility

 \section{Invariant zeros and strong left invertibility}

-As an isolated (closed) quantum system evolves unitarily, its temporal dynamics is revertible.
-For an open linear quantum system $G$, it is shown in \cite{GJN10,ZJ13} that its inverse $G^{-1}$ always exists.
-In the classical (non-quantum mechanical) control literature, left invertibility is a critical concept in the study of linear systems as it is quite useful in feedforward control \cite{Moylan77,Zames81,Hautus83,HP98,Sogo10,CP18,DD2023}.
-Recently, it is proved in \cite{DD2023} that if a linear system is (asymptotically) strongly left invertible, then there exists a {\it stable inversion} such that the input to the original system can be (asymptotically) reconstructed from the output.
-In this section, we study left invertibility of linear quantum systems.
+In classical (namely, non-quantum mechanical) linear control literature, left invertibility is a powerful tool for feedforward control and learning control \cite{Moylan77,Zames81,Hautus83,HP98,Sogo10,CP18,DD2023, RO23,KT25}.
+Recently, it is proved in \cite{DD2023} that if a classical linear system is asymptotically strongly left invertible (see Definition \ref{def:invertibility} below), then there exists a \emph{stable inversion} such that the input to the original system can be asymptotically reconstructed from the output.
+For an open linear quantum system $G$, by Eq. \eqref{eq:jun7_temp2} the inverse $G^{-1}$ always exists; but there is no guarantee that $G^{-1}$ is stable.
+By means of the pole-zero duality derived in the preceding section, in this section we study left invertibility of linear quantum systems, and based on which two types of stable input observers are constructed.
 It is worth noting that feedforward control is quite useful in the implementation of measurement-based optical quantum computation \cite{LGB+21,SKH+23}.